danashelton/Psychic-Game/README.md

 # Psychic-Game
+### CWRU Coding Bootcamp

+### Live demo: https://danashelton.github.io/Psychic-Game/

+## Overview
 Guess what letter I'm thinking of!

-### Live demo: https://danashelton.github.io/Psychic-Game/
+Enter guesses using a keyboard to try and guess the winning letter.

 Wins: (# of times the user has guessed the letter correctly)
 Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses)